Country Walk case: Background

 Frank Fuster, aka Francisco Fuster-Escalona, had recently married Ileana Flores.
 They owned the Country Walk Babysitting Service in the Country Walk suburb of Miami, Florida.
 Frank had been convicted for the 1969 manslaughter of Jack (or Jacob) Isenbek, and in 1980 was shot in the head which family members said led to personality changes.
 He was convicted for fondling a 9-year-old child in 1981.
 He pled guilty to manslaughter and does not dispute this conviction, but has disputed his responsibility.
 In the 1981 sex abuse case he maintained his innocence and refused a plea bargain of 6months probation.
 He was convicted and initially sentenced to 2years probation.
 Frank regrets following the advice of his lawyer, Henri Rauch, in not taking the stand in this case.
 Wood et al., who defended Fuster in the Country Walk case, "have no doubt he was rightfully convicted in [his two previous] cases."
 According to his defense team, his probation officer approved Fuster's working at a day care.

 In 1985 he was charged and convicted of 14counts of child sexual abuse at this day care.
 He was sentenced to prison with a minimum term of 165years.
-The Fusters' victims testified that the Fusters led them in quai-Satanic rituals and terrorized them by forcing them to watch Mr. Fuster mutilate birds to intimidate any children who might reveal the abuse.
+The Fusters' victims testified that the Fusters led them in quasi-Satanic rituals and terrorized them by forcing them to watch Mr. Fuster mutilate birds to intimidate any children who might reveal the abuse.

 The child witnesses were questioned by University of Miami child psychologists Laurie and Joseph Braga, who used methods that critics characterized as coercive.
 The Bragas allegedly questioned the Fusters' son for seven hours Critics declared the Bragas "became known as 'the pied pipers of child abuse.
 The United States Court of Appeals for the Eleventh Circuit rejected arguments about allegedly coercive questioning methods being relevant to the case.
 The court ruled the issue had been fully litigated in the original trial, with defense council cross-examining the Bragas and also presenting an expert witness, Dr. Lee Coleman, who outlined possible problems with interviewing children.
 Furthermore, the appeals court noted: "parents of several of the children who utilized Fuster’s babysitting service testified that their children exhibited severe behavioral and physical problems shortly after attending this service" but before being interviewed.